 TuneIn offers you the opportunity to learn Arabic online by listening to the radio where you will find many countries speaking Arabic.
 Try some of the stations before you make up your mind.

-Another great place to learn to speak Arabic through listening to native speaking Arabic words, which is great to enhance your pronunciation and learn new words.
+Another great place to learn to speak Arabic is through listening to native-speaking Arabic words, which is great to enhance your pronunciation and learn new words.

 It offers an audio collection of Arabic vocabulary.

 One of the best and most free ways to learn Arabic is through YouTube channels.
 There are many channels that offer great Arabic courses.
 Plus, learning via videos gives you the opportunity to see how the person is moving his tongue to pronounce the word correctly.
 This gives you the advantage of enhancing your pronunciation.